benblack769/GraphOptimizer/README.md

 # GraphOptimizer
 A multipurpose optimizer for scientific calculations.

+## Build

+You need gcc for this to work correctly (mingw on windows).
+On osx, clang named "gcc" name should work just fine.

+In order to use the python frontend, you need a 64 bit python (version 3) with the numpy and cffi packages installed.

+Use cmake to build the c++ files.

+On linux this looks like:

+    cmake .
+    make

+On windows using mingw (in command prompt or PowerShell, not MSYS or anything)

+    cmake . -G  "MinGW Makefiles"
+    mingw32-make

+## Test

+Run

+    backend_bin/test

+To run the c++ unit tests.

+You can run the python integration test with

+    python refrence_test.py

+You can run the full ANN implementation with

+    python main.py

+It will print out a whole bunch of timing and debugging information before printing something like

+    In epoc:  0
+    Guessed  0.9272 % correctly

+If it reasonably around that percentage, then everything is working correctly.
+I say that with a high degree of confidence because main.py uses almost every single feature available.

+## Current status(personal research project)

+#### Notice:

+The code is organized for maximum flexibility, and development speed for myself, not ease of contributions or serious usage as a library.
+However, with some minor refactoring, it should be easily convertible to a reasonable project.

+### Python frontend

+The python interface, although not robust, has been carefully crafted for maximum exposure to the underlying implementation for maximum performance, while also being as usable and clean as possible.

+Inputs and outputs are lists, making the memory and copy overhead completely unbearable.

+### C++ Backend (with C interface)

+Currently does no more than a full loop unroll of the entire kernel, which is hideously slow.
+Better implementation coming soon.

 ## End purpose

 A quality optimizer for neural network code.
 Specifically, it support this model of computation: